quasarstream/PHP-FFmpeg-video-streaming/README.md

 ## DASH
 You can create an MPD playlist to do [DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP).

 As of version 1.1.0 the ```autoGenerateRepresentations``` method has been added.
-This method allows you to generate multi-representations automatically based on original video size and bit rate:
+This method allows you to create multi-representations MPD file automatically based on video size and bit rate:

 ``` php
 $ffmpeg->open('/var/www/media/videos/test.mp4') // the path to the video